dhruvparmar2310/React/README.md

 ## What is JSX?

-Javascript XML (JSX) - it is the extension to Javascript language syntax.
+JavaScript XML (JSX) - it is the extension to Javascript language syntax.
 JSX tags as a tag name, attributes and children.
 It is not necessary to write React Application but JSX makes your code simpler and elegant.
+Where XML is Extensible Markup Language.

 There are some rules about JSX :